 our rating, based on our sound and impartial assessment

-If you haven’t had a pour-over yet, then you’re missing out on some of the most meticulously crafted cups of coffee available anywhere.
+If you haven’t tried a pour-over coffee, then you’re missing out on some of the most meticulously crafted cups of coffee available anywhere.

 But you also might need some practice before your technique is perfected.